cmhungsteve/TA3N/README.md

 ---
 ## Citation
-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite our papers:
 ```
 @article{chen2019taaan,
+title={Temporal Attentive Alignment for Large-Scale Video Domain Adaptation},
+author={Chen, Min-Hung and Kira, Zsolt and AlRegib, Ghassan and Woo, Jaekwon and Chen, Ruxin and Zheng, Jian},
+booktitle = {International Conference on Computer Vision (ICCV)},
+year={2019},
+}

+@article{chen2019temporal,
 title={Temporal Attentive Alignment for Video Domain Adaptation},
 author={Chen, Min-Hung and Kira, Zsolt and AlRegib, Ghassan},
 booktitle = {CVPR Workshop on Learning from Unlabeled Videos},